 img

 Expanded storage under the refrigerator.

-Opening the cabinet door in the bathroom revealed a lower access panel for a pipe chase.
-I simply removed the access panel.
+Opening the cabinet door in the bathroom revealed an upper shelf and a lower access panel for a pipe chase.
+I simply removed the lower access panel.
 This is a good place to store extra paper towels and toilet paper - items that won't damage the plumbing.

+img